EthanGJFrench/Learning-JS/README.md

 # Learning-JS
-Documentation of my work as i learn how to program
+Documentation of my work as I learn how to program